Panzanella is an Italian bread salad with simple summer vegetables and leftover stale bread soaked in water.

-Panzanella is an Italian bread salad originating in the centenary peasant traditions of central Italy, especially in the Umbria, Tuscany, Lazio, and Marche regions.
+Panzanella is an Italian bread salad originating in the centenary traditions of central Italy, especially in the Umbria, Tuscany, Lazio, and Marche regions.

 The flavor and texture of Panzanella salad are impressed in my memory like a Proustian madeleine, as this has always been my favorite summer salad growing up, and it's still associated with a feeling of freedom, safety, and happiness.